footballhead/cake3d/README.md

 ### Step 1: Compiling SDL

+Run
+	sh compile_sdl.sh`

-Run `sh compile_sdl.sh`.
-This will compile SDL2 and SDL2_mixer then drop them in your home directory.
+This will compile SDL2 and SDL2\_mixer then drop them in your home directory.
 Step 2 will look for these and complain if they aren't there.
 You should only have to do this once.